 Inferencing is when you use clues from a text and your prior knowledge to help you make new meaning.
 For example, if you see dark clouds in the sky, you might remember the last time you got very wet because of the rain.
-You may then infer that it will rain and take your umbrella to stop you from getting soaked!
+You may then infer it will rain again and take your umbrella to stop you from getting soaked!
 Inferencing helps us to make connections with what we read and make conclusions about things.
-For example, we might infer character feelings, events in a story and what might happen next.
+For example, we can infer character feelings, events in a story and what might happen next from clues in the text.